From the Museum

 Linda Stasi

 "The Museum of Civil Rights is the most important and exciting project in which I’ve ever been involved.
 Why?
 Because this museum will be a repository of the real history of all minorities involved in the struggle for equality and social justice in NYC and the entire Northeast—not just the victors.
-It will incorporate the art, literature, photography, history, posters, film and video created by, of, and for all of these groups.
-The importance of preserving and honoring these struggles while we still can, cannot be overstated.
+If we lose the physical history, all that will remain are half-truths, and distorted histories as told by those who never had boots on the ground."

 Dr. Lilliam Barrios-Paoli